1981 New Jersey gubernatorial election: Endorsements

+Campaign finance

 Results

 Turnout was much higher than projected.
 Neil Upmeyer, director of the State Division of Elections, had predicted 575,000 Democrats would vote, and some campaign consultants projected the number would actually be much smaller.

 Florio won, dominating in South Jersey and displaying surprising strength throughout the state.
-In his victory speech, Florio suggested the fall campaign would be a referendum on the Reagan administration's spending cuts, which impliedly shifted the burden of governance to the states. "[New Jersey] will be the first state to confront the problems of the 80s," he said.
+In his victory speech, Florio argued that the fall campaign would be a referendum on the Reagan administration's spending cuts, which had implicitly shifted the burden of government to the states. "[New Jersey] will be the first state to confront the problems of the 80s," he said.
 "Whether or not we agree with the policies coming out of Washington, a massive shift in responsibility is taking place."